-Based on the analysis, the variant component of nested rater in person and item (r:pi) indicates the highest value shows (σ pki = 0.24942; 42.2% from the overall total of variant component).
-This shows that there are differences between raters in giving scores to the children.
-This is because raters had understood that the scoring based on rubrics and all raters have dissimilar consistency, while giving scores for the evaluation of socio emotional development domain.
+Through the analysis, it was found that nested rater variant component in person and item, (r:pi) shows the highest value of variant component, ($\sigma^2{r:pi}$ = 0.12208; 33.1% from the overall total variant component).
+This shows differences between raters in giving scores to the children.
+This is because raters had understood that the scoring based on rubrics and all raters have dissimilar consistency while giving scores for the evaluation of physical development domain.
+This shows children scores dependability in the test is much influenced by raters.